Destinations India offers online reservation for the Taj and Tigers tour itinerary, India

 Day 02: Delhi

-Following breakfast, we proceed on a guided tour of New Delhi, Visiting such sights as Bahai Temple, Humayun's Tomb (1586), the Qutab Minar 72 meters high and one of the most perfect towers in the Persian world.
+After breakfast, we proceed on a guided tour of New Delhi, Visiting such sights as Humayun's Tomb (1586), the Qutab Minar 72 meters high and one of the most perfect towers in the Persian world.
 The Iron Pillar which has survived the vagaries of weather for over 1500 years.
 Continue with a drive through Embassy area, the Government buildings (1921-1930) and Connaught Place, the heart and main shopping district of the capital.

 The highlight of this tour would be a ride on cycle rickshaws.
 Now these are 3-wheel cycles with a sofa seat at the back.
 The Rickshawalla (Rickshaw driver) sits on a small cushion in the front and two passengers on the sofa seat behind.
 This is a remarkable way to explore and picture the hustle and bustle as well as the colour of the narrow winding streets bursting with people and pavement shops selling wares of all description - including a laughing set of dentures.
 The ride would be accompanied by peals of laughter both from the passengers as well as the onlookers.

-Day 03: Delhi / Agra (200 Kms)
+Day 03: Delhi / Jaipur (270 Kms) (05 Hrs Drive)

-Day 07: Jaipur
+Day 04: Jaipur

 We will ride up to this hilltop palace on a caparisoned, painted elephant, passing through the ancient main gate where Maharajas of Jaipur have entered for four hundred years.
 Our guide will elaborate on the history of this architectural masterpiece with its mirror-studded alcoves, dazzling mosaics and water-cooled swings that delight today's visitors as they did their former royal residents.